The Christensen Fund provides financial support for Indigenous-led and community-based organizations.

 What happens after you submit a pre-proposal?

 - Should the request fit within the program priorities and available resources; staff may present it to the Board for review at the end-of-year Board meeting.
 Pre-proposals that do not advance beyond this stage will generally receive notification by mid-January.

-Questions about online submissions:
+Questions about online submissions

 As a foundation, we recognize that the investments we make with our endowment have an impact on the world.
 We are taking steps to ensure that our financial investments support, rather than contradict, our mission.
 As an alternative to traditional grants, The Christensen Fund is exploring program-related investments to bring capital and long-term financial stability to organizations and businesses that strengthen biocultural diversity in our regions, and around the world.
 At this time, we are unable to respond to unsolicited requests for PRIs.